 1. Firstly, log in to your Bitfinex account.

-2. Proceeding, you should land onto the trading page.
-Otherwise, you can use this link to get to your trading page.
+2. Proceeding, you should land on the Trading page.
+Otherwise, you can use this link to get to your Trading page.

 3. Then, the relevant trading pair can be selected from the ticker.